- UNSW

 Editor’s Note: Annie and Carla recorded this session in early November, taking advantage of a small window of time in which both of them were in the same place together.
 Since then, the top-secret embargo referenced throughout the episode has been lifted, and we can announce the success of not one, not two, but three NHMRC grants for projects either led by or involving the CSRH.

-S1 SpeakEasy Ep 11: The power and the passion: Helen Tyrrell speaks about community organisations in viral hepatitis
+SpeakEasy S1 Ep11: The power and the passion: Helen Tyrrell speaks about community organisations in viral hepatitis, opens in a new window

 Six months after “equal treatment access” was launched for new generation hepatitis C treatments, Helen Tyrrell speaks to Annie and Carla about how it all happened (and much more).
 Helen is CEO of Hepatitis Australia.